leukeleu/leukeleu-django-gdpr/README.md

         pii: null
 ```

-Django-gdpr adds the `pii: null` to all fields.
+Leukeleu-django-gdpr adds the `pii: null` to all fields.
 The objective is to replace all those
 `null` values with the correct boolean value; `pii: true` if the field represents PII
 data, `pii: false` otherwise.

-When run again, django-gdpr will persist those values, allowing you to work your way to
+When run again, leukeleu-django-gdpr will persist those values, allowing you to work your way to
 eliminating all `pii: null`s.

-Django-gdpr outputs counts of the `pii: ` values when run:
+Leukeleu-django-gdpr outputs counts of the `pii: ` values when run:

 ```
 ./manage.py gdpr